Elbow pain: everything you need to know

 Depending on your symptoms, other diagnostic tests might be used to determine what is causing your elbow pain.
 These tests could include an elbow X-Ray, an ultrasound or an MRI.
-Your doctor will explain these tests to you if they are needed.
+Your Consultant will explain these tests to you if they are needed.

-If you are coming to us directly (rather than via GP or insurance referral), we offer very competitively priced self-pay packages, along with payment plan options to help make private healthcare accessible and affordable for all.
+If you are coming to us directly (rather than via GP or insurance referral), we offer competitively priced self-pay packages, along with payment plan options to help make private healthcare accessible and affordable for all.

 There are several different ways to treat elbow pain, depending on the cause.
 Some of the most common treatments to reduce elbow pain include:

 Extracorporeal shockwave therapy (ESWT) involves using medical device to pass shockwaves through the skin to the injured part of the body.
 It aims to increase blood flow and help to heal damaged tissues.